Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Lead, chemicals, X-rays and ionising radiation, paint fumes, pesticides and cleaning agents can all pose a risk to pregnant women and their unborn babies.
 Get used to reading the labels on all products and their precautionary warnings.
 If there is a chance you could be exposed to a potential hazard, ensure you are in a well ventilated room and are wearing a protective mask and clothing.
 If your working environment is risky, let your employer know you are pregnant and see if you can arrange for an alternative working location.

 Babies born to mothers who use recreational drugs are at increased risk of a range of complications.
 Miscarriage, placental abruption, stillbirth, prematurity, small birth weight and addiction are common problems.
 Most major public maternity hospitals run specialty programmes designed to support mothers with addiction or drug dependency issues.
-The staff within these units are highly trained professionals who operate from a strongly non-judgmental approach.
-If you are having trouble stopping your drug use and need support, look in your local white pages telephone book and ask to be put through to the appropriate team.
+The staff within these units are highly trained professionals who operate from a strongly non-judgemental approach.
+If you are having trouble stopping your drug use and need support, search online for a support group.
 Speak with your midwife or doctor about withdrawal options.

 It will be impossible to completely insulate yourself from the risk of illness when you are pregnant.
 Viruses and bacteria are not selective about whom they colonise; their primary focus is to look after their own interests and replicate in as many innocent people as they can.
 Just because you are pregnant does not mean you are exempt.
 Far from it in fact.
 Pregnancy can mean a lowered immune response which means you may be even more vulnerable than you usually are.